TotallyMonica/internet-pi/README.md

 **A Raspberry Pi Configuration for Internet connectivity**

 I have had a couple Pis doing random Internet-related duties for years.
-It's finally time to formalize their configs and make all the DNS/ad-blocking/monitoring stuff encapsulated into one Ansible project.
+It's finally time to formalize their configs and make all the DNS/ad-blocking/monitoring/NAS/Media sharing stuff encapsulated into one Ansible project.

 So that's what this is.